ya0201/qwer-ps1/README.md

 ```

 ## customize
 By default, qwer-ps1 use '[]' and red.
-So, if you write like this :down:
+So, if you write like this :arrow_down:
 ```shell
 source /path/to/qwer-ps1.zsh
 if ! qp1 p ii oscloud; then